 The changes will enhance an already vibrant and dynamic street life to create an accessible, people friendly public spaces.
 This will be done by:

-- widening and decluttering footpaths creating more space for people
+- decluttering footpaths creating more space for people

-- having a cycleway in each direction connecting to existing and planned cycleways
+- adding a cycleway in each direction connecting to existing and planned cycleways

 - adding more bike parking, lighting and street furniture

 - adding peak hour bus lanes to improve the reliability and predictably of bus services